strakam/generals-bots/README.md

 [Installation](#-installation) • [Getting Started](#-getting-started) • [Customization](#-custom-grids) • [Environment](#-environment)
 </div>

-Generals-RL is a real-time strategy environment where players compete to conquer their opponents' generals on a 2D grid.
+Generals-bots is a fast-paced strategy environment where players compete to conquer their opponents' generals on a 2D grid.
 While the goal is simple — capture the enemy general — the gameplay combines strategic depth with fast-paced action, challenging players to balance micro and macro-level decision-making.
 The combination of these elements makes the game highly engaging and complex.